CossackPyra/XtremePush_Android/readme.md

 ### 4. Sending your first Push <a name="first_push"></a>

 1. To send a basic push go to your app home and select create campaign.
-The first step is to name your camapaign and add some content for the push.
+The first step is to name your campaign and add some content for the push.
 In this section you can also link to app pages, urls, or a custom html page for a richer push but for now we will just add text for a simple push.

    ![ Adding Content ](http://cl.ly/image/2S1f1R1K1J47/create_campaign_content.png)